isomerpages/moe-lkybl/_funding/Frequently Asked Questions.md

 funding from multiple sources.
 So long as the funding requested from the Fund is not already funded by another source, the Fund will consider the application.&nbsp;</p>
-<p>We require applicants to declare other sources of funding or potential
+<p>We <strong>require applicants to declare</strong> other sources of funding
-sources of funding (e.g. grants for which the applicants are in the process of applying) within Part II of the <a href="http://www.bilingualism.sg/funding/apply-for-grant" rel="noopener noreferrer nofollow" target="_blank">Budget Proposal Form.</a>
+or potential sources of funding (e.g. grants for which the applicants are in the process of applying) within Part II of the <a href="http://www.bilingualism.sg/funding/apply-for-grant" rel="noopener noreferrer nofollow" target="_blank">Annex I.</a>
 </p>
 <p><strong>14.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Is there a maximum time validity for the supported funding?</strong>
 </p>
-<p>The maximum time validity of the funds awarded to each project will typically
+<p>The maximum time validity of the funds awarded to each project may be
-be up to three years.
-Projects should be completed within this time frame.
+up to three years.
+Projects should be completed within this time frame.</p>
-Some projects may be given a longer time frame for completion on a case-by-case basis.</p>
 <p><strong>15.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Will the Fund ask for a share of the profits if the supported proposal generates revenue?</strong>
 </p>
 <p>No, but the Fund may impose terms and conditions when the offer of the